greenwyrt/plover2CAT/user_manual.md

   - Constant Quality: The recording will be done based on the quality slider, varying the bitrate to keep the same quality.
   - Constant Bitrate: The recording will use the same bitrate throughout, but quality of the recording will vary.

+## Spellcheck

+Spellcheck in the editor is powered by the [`spylls`](https://github.com/zverok/spylls) package. `Spylls` comes with the `en-US` dictionary from Hunspell for spellchecking.
+To use a different language dictionary, such as `en-GB`, download the desired dictionary extension from LibreOffice.
+LibreOffice packages all English dictionaries together as one `oxt` zip file ([link](https://extensions.libreoffice.org/en/extensions/show/english-dictionaries)).
+For Windows, after downloading, modify the file ending from `oxt` to `zip` to open.
+The files are paired together, one `*.dic` file with one `*.aff` file, both with the same file name.
+For `en-GB`, this will be `en_GB.dic` and `en_GB.aff`.
+Copy the `*.dic` and `*.aff` file into the `spellcheck` folder within the transcript folder.
+Then re-open the transcript and select the desired dictionary for spellcheck from the dropdown list.

 # Formats